Emerging civic leaders

 Neighborhood-based civic engagement

-Coro’s neighborhood-based after-school program trains youth to become active citizens and assume leadership roles in their communities.
+Coro’s neighborhood-based program trains youth to become active citizens and assume leadership roles in their communities.
 District Youth Fellows learn essential leadership and public speaking skills, conduct interviews with community leaders, organize group projects, gain community service opportunities, attend workshops, and better understand San Francisco’s city functions.
-Currently serving youth who live, attend school, or have a personal connection in San Francisco’s Districts 1 and 7.
-Youth Leadership Academies will meet virtually after school from February – May 2021.
+Currently serving youth who live, attend school, or have a personal connection in San Francisco’s District 7.
+The 2023 Youth Leadership Academy will meet from March – May.
 We welcome applications from 9th – 12th grade youth.

 District Youth Fellows will experience hands-on leadership training, conduct informational interviews with community and civic leaders, and will design and deliver a community action project.
 Learnings include: